 Trends in urban vehicle traffic have always been a concern for traffic management departments and travelers.
 Reliable traffic prediction information not only provides a reference for the formulation of management plans and allocation of traffic resources, but also enables travelers to plan their journeys (Polson and Sokolo, 2017).
 Accurate and timely traffic flow data can potentially help road users make better travel decisions, alleviate road congestion, reduce carbon emissions and improve traffic operation efficiency.
 With the deployment of intelligent transportation systems (ITSs), short-term traffic forecasting has become a research hotspot over recent decades (Lv et al., 2015).

-Traffic prediction is a process whereby traffic data is used to forecast future traffic situations.
+Traffic prediction is a process whereby historical traffic data is used to forecast future traffic situations.
 Evolutions of traffic conditions are always related to current and past traffic conditions.
 We hope to identify these relationships and use them for traffic prediction.
 From the perspective of the time domain, traffic flow data can be viewed as a time series.
 The different components of a time series dataset, such as its trend and seasonal, cyclical, weekly, monthly and annual variations, can be used as data features.
 Predictions of future traffic flow data are extend of current data (Tang et al., 2017).
 In the spatial domain, the traffic flow conditions of a particular road section are closely related to those upstream and downstream of that road section (Park et al., 2011; Wu and Tan, 2016).
-Since Okutani et al. (1984) first applied the spatial characteristics of road traffic to traffic flow prediction, more and more traffic prediction studies have considered spatial correlations between traffic and road segments (Ermagun and Levinson, 2016; Stathopoulos and Karlaftis, 2003).
+Since Okutani et al. (1984) first applied the spatial characteristics of road traffic to traffic flow prediction, more and more traffic prediction studies have considered spatial correlations between traffic and road segments (Ermagun and Levinson, 2018; Stathopoulos and Karlaftis, 2003).
 Spatial correlations, in this case, refer to relationships between upstream and downstream road sections of traffic, and the consideration of such correlations provides multiple references for traffic prediction.
 Park et al. (1998) found the traffic flow of upstream road sections to be highly correlated with that of the focal section, and reported that spatial information is as informative as temporal information.
 The current traffic volume of a road section is not only related to the upstream volume, but is also affected by the downstream volume.
 This situation is particularly evident in the case of traffic congestion (Abdulhai et al., 2002).
 Therefore, changes in traffic flow conditions have certain temporal and spatial characteristics.
 There are few articles on the study of spatio-temporal data selection.
-For example, Yu et al. (2016) have made random combinations of different input spatial data to improve prediction accuracy, Ma et al. (2017) and Polson and Sokolov (2017) made empirically judge the length of time lag.
+For example, Yu et al. (2016) have made random combinations of different input spatial data to improve prediction accuracy, Ma et al. (2017) and Polson and Sokolov (2017) made empirically judge the temporal length.
 How to effectively select input data deserves further study.

+In addition, the development of new predictive models is also a concern of researchers.
 Existing predictive model research, in the field of traffic prediction, can be roughly divided into two categories: parametric models and nonparametric models (Ma et al., 2015):